 Thank you for joining us for another episode of the Guidance Recap Podcast.
 The Guidance Recap Podcast provides highlights for FDA guidance documents straight from the authors.
 My name is Kylie Haskins, and I am the host for today’s podcast.
 I am a member of the Guidance, Policy, and Communications Team in the Office of Translational Sciences here at the FDA.
 In today’s episode, I am excited to be talking with Dr. Greg Levin, who is the Deputy Director of the Division of Biometrics III in CDER’s Office of Biostatistics.
-Dr. Levin will be sharing some thoughts with us on the newly published draft guidance titled, “Interacting with the FDA on Complex Innovative Trial Designs for Drugs and Biological Products.”
+Dr. Levin will be sharing some thoughts with us on the newly published final guidance titled, “Interacting with the FDA on Complex Innovative Trial Designs for Drugs and Biological Products.”
 Welcome, Dr. Levin!
 Thank you for speaking with us today.

 Dr. Levin, can you explain what a complex innovative trial design is for listeners who may not be familiar with this area?

 Sure, there is no fixed definition of complex innovative trial design (also called CID) because what is considered innovative or novel can change over time.
 The guidance describes CID as trial designs that have rarely or never been used to date, and these may include some types of adaptive designs, Bayesian designs, and designs that are so complex that they require simulations to estimate trial operating characteristics.
 CID can also include the novel application of complex trial design features to a given indication, even when those design features have been used in other indications.
 Some examples of trial designs that might be considered CID are trials that formally borrow external or historical information, such as adult data to support a pediatric trial or control arm data from Phase 2 to support a Phase 3 trial; Sequential Multiple Assignment Randomized Trials (also known as SMART trials); and master protocols that assess multiple interventions or diseases.